 - Recovery coaches

 Although the field is growing due to increases in insurance coverage for mental health and substance use services and the rising rate of military veterans seeking behavioral health services, serious workforce shortages exist for health professionals and paraprofessionals across the United States.
-To support anticipated demands, the SAMHSA-Health Resources and Services Administration (HRSA) Center for Integrated Health Solutions (CIHS) promotes the development of integrated, bidirectional primary and behavioral health services to better address the needs of people with mental health and substance use conditions.
-HRSA-CIHS also provides guidelines on how to provide culturally relevant services.
+To support anticipated demands, the Center of Excellence for Integrated Health Solutions promotes the development of integrated, bidirectional primary and behavioral health services to better address the needs of people with mental health and substance use conditions.

 SAMHSA is at the forefront of helping the behavioral health workforce implement and use new and evolving practices and technologies.
 To facilitate the readiness of behavioral health organizations to compete in this environment, SAMHSA created the BHbusiness Plus Initiative, which works with hundreds of behavioral health providers across the nation.